9-state/9-state/README.md

 Got BEc in Investments from CUFE.

-Interested in quant strategy and DL/ML application in relevant field.
+Interested in algorithm trading and DL/ML application in relevant field.